Silky Powder Tours FAQ’s

 – head to the steepest inbound terrain available;

 – try out deep Hokkaido powder for the first time;

 – be introduced to the resort slopes, facilities and activities;

-In order to prepare your itinerary in the best way possible, please provide as much information regarding your skiing/snowboarding ability and aims upon booking your Silky Powder Adventure Tour.
+In order to prepare your itinerary in the best way possible, please provide as much information regarding your skiing/snowboarding ability and aims upon booking your Silky Powder Tour.
 We will then match you to the most appropriate group and guide combination.
 Also please feel free to discuss your guiding needs with your guide throughout the trip – you will find that your daily requirements may change frequently as you look for new challenges and even more fun experiences!

 Off the snow

 The main aim of Skilas Japan when offering the Silky Powder Adventure Tour is to provide the most enjoyable and fun Japow powder trip ever!
 So the trip is not only about the incredible Hokkaido snow; it is also about what happens off the mountain, and sharing all the Japanese adventures with like-minded people and new friends.